Denmark Hill: Transport

 Denmark Hill has a major transport interchange served by London Overground, Southeastern and Thameslink rail services and London Buses.

 Rail

 Denmark Hill railway station is served by Southeastern services to London Victoria via Bexleyheath and Dartford via Bexleyheath.
 London Overground also provides services to Highbury & Islington and Clapham Junction.
 Thameslink operate services to London Blackfriars and Sevenoaks and Orpington.

 Buses

 Denmark Hill is served by many Transport for London bus services connecting it with areas including Central London, Croydon, Norwood, Dulwich, Peckham and Penge.

 Sites of interest

 Ruskin Park

 Ruskin Park is a public park at the centre of the long curved slope and half of crest summit area which is Denmark Hill.
 It was opened on 2 February 1907 with 24 acres and in 1910 a further 12 acres were added on the south side of the park.
 It is named after John Ruskin (1819–1900), who lived near the park.
+The source of the Earl's Sluice river, now underground, is in the park.